News

 Our Approach

+The important observations that metastases are composed of both biochemical and biophysical constituents form the foundation of our research program.
+Our goal is to bring a systems biology approach to studying cancer metastasis.
+By systems biology, we do not only mean the genetic and molecular heterogeneity of cancer cells and the cells in the cancer microenvironment, but also the physical environment they reside in and travel through.
 We use immunocompetent mouse models of metastasis in vivo, mouse and human cancer cell lines both in xenografts in vivo and in tissue culture settings in vitro, use ex vivo brain slice culture models, gravity induced 3-dimensional models of tumor growth and artificially induced vascular organization experiments as well as co-culture models of cancer cells, vascular cells and immune cells.
 We have extensive expertise in animal modeling but always welcome new sophisticated technologies that allow us to closely model human cancer more as alternatives to animal modeling.
 We routinely perform transcriptional profiling, traditional protein biochemistry, high-end confocal, bright field and time-lapse microscopy, as well as molecular biology to engineer novel genetic tools to study cancer biology and also are gearing towards performing single cell RNA sequencing.
 Through our collaborations we seek to use atomic force microscopy to measure cellular stiffness and generate physically defined extracellular environments to understand the molecular basis of metastasis.
 By studying all the biophysical and biochemical inputs into cellular decision making, we are aiming to bring an interdisciplinary approach to understanding the metastatic process.

 We are aiming to bring an interdisciplinary approach to understanding the metastatic process.